U.S. calls for shutting down Iran, North Korea arms networks

 Critics say Iran is trying to achieve the ability to make nuclear bombs.
 Tehran denies this, saying it needs nuclear power for energy generation and medical purposes.

-Negotiators from the European Union and Iran will meet in Istanbul this month to discuss future diplomatic efforts to resolve the dispute over Tehran's nuclear program.
+Negotiators from the European Union and Iran will meet in Istanbul this month to discuss future diplomatic efforts to resolve the dispute over Tehran's nuclear programme.

 (Reporting by Stephanie Nebehay in Geneva; Additional reporting by Fredrik Dahl in Vienna; Editing by Angus MacSwan)